-The above responses regarding signs of homelessness observed, and the negative connotations it invokes in many people, are supported by calls and online entries to Goleta's "City Assist" program, led by the Neighborhood Services and Public Safety Department.
+The above responses regarding signs of homelessness observed, and the negative connotations it invokes in many people, are supported by calls and online entries to Goleta's "City Assist" program.
 City Assist is an online system that allows citizens to register problems, complaints or concerns for response or resolution by City staff.
 Common requests or complaints include abandoned vehicles, graffiti, and homeless encampments.
 Other complaints related to homelessness include reports of people living in vehicles, often oversized vehicles, which have certain restrictions in the City of Goleta.
-Staff complied the below data on City Assist "complaints" about homeless encampments over the past three years and the first quarter of 2020.
+Staff complied the below data on City Assist "complaints" about homeless encampments over the past three calendar years and the first quarter of 2020.